THE WET TROPICS

 Sixth most irreplaceable ‘protected’ area on the basis of ALL species (bird, amphibian and mammal species)

 Eighth most irreplaceable ‘protected area’ on the basis of overall threatened bird, amphibian and mammal species

-The Wet Tropics of Queensland fulfils all four criteria to be considered for the World Heritage List:
+Fulfils all four criteria to be considered for the World Heritage List

 1. Outstanding examples representing the major stages of the earth’s evolutionary history.